-Widespread faucets feature separate hot and cold handles that are independent from the spout and can be mounted on the countertop or on sinks with three holes that fit 8 inches to 16 inches from one side to the other.
+Learn how to install a widespread faucet with relative ease.
+Widespread faucets feature separate hot and cold handles that are independent from the spout and can be mounted on the countertop or on sinks.
+It can be mounted on sinks with three holes that fit 8 inches to 16 inches from one side to the other.

-- Before you get started remove all items from under the sink and place a bucket, pan or rags under the work area.
+- Place a bucket, pan or rags under the work area.
 Use heavy towels to support your body if you are reaching into the sink area and under or through the vanity.

 - Turn off the hot and cold water supply lines at the shut-off valves beneath the sink.

 - If there are no shut-off valves, turn off the main water supply.
 This is also a good time to install stop valves as part of this project so you can turn off the water easily in the future.

 - Turn the faucet on to release the pressure in the water lines.